 33 The Service Provider must operate and maintain the Pipeline in accordance with Good Engineering and Operating Practice.

-34 The provision of the Firm Service is subject to compliance with all laws and any Approvals.
+34 The provision of the Long Term Firm Service is subject to compliance with all laws and any Approvals.

-35 If the Service Provider wishes to carry out Pipeline works, repairs or maintenance then it may, without liability to the User, curtail the Firm Service to the User to the extent necessary to carry out such works provided it gives the User at least 1 Month’s notice of the proposed Pipeline works and, after consultation with the User, uses reasonable endeavours to carry out such works:
+35 If the Service Provider wishes to carry out Pipeline works, repairs or maintenance then it may, without liability to the User, curtail the Long Term Firm Service to the User to the extent necessary to carry out such works provided it gives the User at least 1 Month’s notice of the proposed Pipeline works and, after consultation with the User, uses reasonable endeavours to carry out such works:

-(a) so as to avoid or minimise, so far as is reasonably practicable, disruption to the Long Term Firm or Short Term Firm Service to the User; and
+(a) so as to avoid or minimise, so far as is reasonably practicable, disruption to the Long Term Firm Service to the User; and

 (b) during a period in which the Service Provider reasonably forecasts will have relatively low aggregate demand for Gas.

-36 If the Service Provider believes it is necessary to carry out Pipeline works, repairs or maintenance (other than the works set out in clause 35 of the Terms and Conditions) in order to protect the operational integrity or safe operation of the Pipeline or to comply with any applicable laws or Approvals, the Service Provider may, without liability to the User, curtail the Firm Service to the User to the extent necessary to carry out such works, repairs or maintenance provided the curtailment is not predominantly caused by the Service Provider’s negligence, failure to comply with Good Engineering and Operating Practice or breach of the Transportation Agreement and the Service Provider gives the User as much notice of the proposed curtailment as is reasonably practicable.
+36 If the Service Provider believes it is necessary to carry out Pipeline works, repairs or maintenance (other than the works set out in clause 35 of the Terms and Conditions) in order to protect the operational integrity or safe operation of the Pipeline or to comply with any applicable laws or Approvals, the Service Provider may, without liability to the User, curtail the Long Term Firm Service to the User to the extent necessary to carry out such works, repairs or maintenance provided the curtailment is not predominantly caused by the Service Provider’s negligence, failure to comply with Good Engineering and Operating Practice or breach of the Transportation Agreement and the Service Provider gives the User as much notice of the proposed curtailment as is reasonably practicable.

 37 The User will ensure its arrangements for Gas supply to Receipt Points and Gas acceptance at the Delivery Points are compatible with the Service Provider’s Pipeline operations.